-If the alleged perpetrator is a student, the Judicial Affairs Officer, within the Office of the Dean of Students, will be responsible for investigating the report.
-The investigation and disciplinary process will be in compliance with the Student Code of Conduct.
+If the Respondent is a student, the Judicial Affairs Officer, within the Office of the Dean of Students, will be responsible for investigating the report.
+The investigation and disciplinary process will be in accordance with this policy's Investigation and Hearing Procedures and Protocols.